cloudbytestorage/touchstone/README.md

   + e.g. data driven testing via [spock](http://spockframework.github.io/spock/docs/)
 + Writing code using functional ways
   + e.g. one may write java or python code thinking of functional constructs
-  + e.g. java 5 itself has java.lang.function.* interfaces
+  + e.g. java has java.util.function package
   + this reduces the lines of code
-  + this in turn reduces the effort spent on unit test code
+  + this in turn reduces the effort spent on writing unit test code
   + remember less code implies less bugs
   + leads to unit tests without 'mocks'
   + leads to running tests locally that are more closer to production environment.